lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example7/README.md

 #### Generalized Case

-In the prior [Example 5](../example5/README.md), we successfully matched role-based group settings to an existing YAML-based inventory.
+In the prior [Example 6](../example6/README.md), we successfully derived the ntp client group.

-We also leveraged a special group called 'network_client' to apply the ntp client settings.
+In this example we introduce a role specific parent group, called 'ntp_network', and a subgroup called 'ntp_server' in each network to simplify deriving/setting the ntp client settings.

 Maintaining such a group configuration can be problematic.

 E.g., Say the following parameters are given:

-* A 'network' (parent) group has 100, 1000, or lets say __N machines__ and
+* A 'ntp_network' (parent) group has 100, 1000, or lets say __N machines__ and
-* A subset 'network_server' group only has a far less _finite number_ of instances, say 2, 4, or __M machines__
+* A subset 'ntp_server' group only has a far less _finite number_ of instances, say 2, 4, or __M machines__
+* A derived 'ntp_client' derived by group_names | intersect(['ntp_network'])==1 and group_names | intersect(['ntp_server'])==0
-* A derived 'network_client' defined as the parent group of __N machines__ minus the server group of __M machines__.
+  * this results in __N machines__ minus the server group of __M machines__.

-So given an inventory with a 'network' group of 1000 machines, and a 'network_server' group of 4 machines, then the 'network_client' group would have 996 machines.
+So given an inventory with a 'ntp_network' group of 1000 machines, and a 'ntp_server' group of 4 machines, then the 'ntp_client' group would have 996 machines.

-Maintaining a 'network_client' group for multiple use-cases would have to re-define the child group of __(N - M) machines__.
+Maintaining a 'ntp_client' group for multiple use-cases would have to redefine the child group of __(N - M) machines__.

-This can present risks since then each 'network_client' group is almost the same size as the parent 'network_server' group and exposes risks of maintaining synchronization of the group.
+This can present risks since then each 'ntp_client' group is almost the same size as the parent 'network_server' group and exposes risks of maintaining synchronization of the group.

 Multiply this by the number of use cases having the same/similar pattern.

-Ideally, we do not want to explicitly define and maintain a 'network_client' group since it can be simply derived from the obtaining the difference of the 'network' and 'network_server' groups.
+Ideally, we do not want to explicitly define and maintain a 'ntp_client' group since it can be simply derived from the obtaining the difference of the 'network' and 'network_server' groups.

-The following example will look to resolve the challenge of deriving the 'network_client' child group.
+The following example will look to resolve the challenge of deriving the 'ntp_client' child group.
 More specifically, the following example will demonstrate for the case of the internal ntp client example to derive a 'ntp_client_internal' group.

 ## Overview